JustHelixia/mkdocs/docs/obsidian.md

 I also wanted a way to work from any device on some files in my Obsidian vault.
 For the mentioned above you will setup something like Syncthing.
 I will describe how to setup Syncthing in another article on the website.
-Letś go and deploy Obsidian!
+Let's go and deploy Obsidian!

 ## Deploying
 Obsidian is being hosted in a Kasm workplace Docker container.